Coaching or Counselling?

 Holding Space

-What is it, how can you offer it to someone, or have a held space for yourself?
+What is it, and how can you offer it to someone, or have a held space for yourself?

 To hold space for someone is to provide a metaphorical container for them in which they can explore, think, reflect, process and possibly resolve an issue or problem without judgement, interference and another’s agenda.
 It is both an environment provided – the space, and a relationship – providing your presence and full attention.